sing-group/aibench-project/docs/source/architecture.rst

 These two plugins are communicated internally by an extension point (the top one in the last figure), but this is out of the scope of this document.

-Also the ``Core`` plugin implements the extensible AIBench Operation Model by the definition of an extension point called ``AIBench.core.operation-definition``.
+Also, the ``Core`` plugin implements the extensible AIBench Operation Model by the definition of an extension point called ``AIBench.core.operation-definition``.
 In order to add Operations to AIBench, you have to put them in a plugin and connect it to this extension point.
 There